robkorn/urbit-webhook-funnel/README.md

 http://ip:port/webhook
 ```

-Having the ability to choose which port a funnel is run on opens up the potential for running multiple funnels at the same time on the same server, but each one pointed at a different chat and targeted by a different service.
+Having the ability to choose which port a funnel uses enables for running multiple funnels at the same time on the same server, but each one pointed at a different chat and targeted by a different service.
 Whichever ports you choose. please ensure that they are open or else the webhook events wont be able to reach your funnel.

-You can visit `http://ip:port` while your funnel is running, and you will be greeted with a basic text page that provides you with instructive information about your said given funnel (can be helpful when running multiple funnels):
+You can visit `http://ip:port` while your funnel is running, and you will be greeted with a basic text page that provides you with instructive information about your given funnel (can be helpful when running multiple funnels):

 ![](https://i.imgur.com/3VUn0xd.png)